 When my baby was 3.5 months old, I took her on a 5.5 hour plane ride ALONE.

 I had a tough enough time preparing her diaper bag and stroller for doctor’s appointments – let alone flying across the country.

 I did a lot of research.
 Now that I’ve taken her on a few flights, I know proper planning goes a long way to helping you manage.

-Here are a few tips when preparing for your baby’s first flight.
+Here’s a 21 item checklist and important tips when preparing for your baby’s first flight.